Cauchy Sequences in Fuzzy Metric Spaces and Fixed Point Theorems: A Characterization of Cauchy Sequences

 \begin{proof} Using Lemma \ref{lem:main-lem}, let $t>0$ and $r\in(0,1)$, and let $(x_{p_n})$ and $(x_{q_n})$ be two subsequences of $(x_n)$ with

 Then $\liminf \m(x_{p_n},x_{q_n},t)\geq 1-r$, and thus \eqref{eqn:M geq 1-r} holds.
 All conditions in Lemma \ref{lem:main-lem} are fulfilled and so the sequence is Cauchy. \end{proof}

 The following result helps us apply Lemma \ref{lem:main-lem} and Theorem \ref{thm:main-thm} to fuzzy \CM{} contractive mappings.
-In fact, if $T$ is such a contraction, then the Picard iterates $x_n=T^nx$, $n\in\N$, satisfy condition \eqref{item:it-is-m-contractive-sequence} in the following lemma.
+In fact, if $T$ is such a contraction, then the Picard iterations $x_n=T^nx$, $n\in\N$, satisfy condition \eqref{item:it-is-m-contractive-sequence} in the following lemma.